In Association with Amazon.com

 (1989)

-First televised by the BBC in December 1989 and based on the Susan Hill novel of the same name, The Woman in Black is a stunning example of terror firmly founded on solid performances, carefully-constructed atmosphere and chilling imagery.
+First televised by the BBC in December 1989 and based on the Susan Hill novel of the same name, The Woman in Black is a stunning example of terror firmly founded on solid performances, carefully constructed atmosphere and chilling imagery.

-Managing finally to reach the secluded and misty mansion of his deceased client (accessible only by carriage and at low tide), Arthur spies the black visage again, this time in the cemetery yard adjoining the house.
+Managing finally to reach the secluded and misty mansion of his deceased client (accessible only by carriage and at low tide), Arthur spies the black visage again - this time in the cemetery yard adjoining the house.

-Together, with an atmosphere intentionally slow-moving and revealing itself methodically piece by piece, The Woman in Black is a ghost story of calculation as well as of spirit...several mini-climaxes lead to the real finale, for example.
+Together with an intentionally slow-moving atmosphere...and revealing itself methodically piece by piece, this film is a ghost tale of calculation as well as of spirit.

 Effective ghost stories are a fragile birth.
 What induces fear?
 The Woman in Black successfully distills the question to its absolute lowest common denominator.
 Eschewing multi-layered plots, meandering narratives or violent gore, Black concentrates full steam on the characterization of Kidd, the atmosphere of the misty Crythin and the insurmountable Drablow secret which pervades it all.